leo/cory/README.md

 npm link
 ```

-Yeeha! :horse: Now you're able to use the `rap` command everywhere!
+Yeeha! :horse: Now you're able to use the `cory` command everywhere!

 ## Commands